felixwolter/shamlu-db/README.md

-# shamlu-structure
+# shamlu-db
-structure of the data / current and future state
+fw copy of the idai.field 2 install